From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Introduction

 \section{Introduction}

-The integration of learning and reasoning is one of the key challenges in artificial intelligence and machine learning today, and various communities have been addressing it.
-That is especially true for the field of neural-symbolic computation (NeSy) \cite{besold2017neural,garcez2019neural}, where the goal is to integrate symbolic reasoning and neural networks. \nesy{} already has a long tradition, and it has recently attracted a lot of attention from various communities (cf. the keynotes of Y. Bengio and H. Kautz on this topic at AAAI 2020, the AI Debate \cite{aidebate} between Y. Bengio and G. Marcus ). \old{ Many approaches to \nesy{} aim at extending neural networks with logical reasoning.}
+The integration of learning and reasoning is a key challenge in artificial intelligence and machine learning today.
+Various communities are addressing it, especially the field of neurosymbolic artificial intelligence (NeSy) \cite{besold2017neural,garcez2019neural}.
+NeSy's goal is to integrate symbolic reasoning with neural networks. \nesy{} already has a long tradition, and it has recently attracted a lot of attention.
+Indeed, the topic has been addressed by prominent researchers such as Y. Bengio and H. Kautz in their keynotes at AAAI 2020, by Y. Bengia and G. Marcus in the AI Debate \cite{aidebate} and Hochreiter has recently stated \cite{hochreiter2022toward} that \nesy{} is ``the most promising approach to a broad AI''.

-Another domain that has a rich tradition in integrating learning and reasoning is that of statistical relational learning and artificial intelligence (StarAI) \cite{Getoor07:book,DeRaedtKerstingEtAl16}.
-But rather than focusing on integrating logic and neural networks, it is centred around the question of integrating logic with probabilistic reasoning, more specifically probabilistic graphical models.
-Despite the common interest in combining symbolic reasoning with a basic paradigm for learning, i.e., probabilistic graphical models or neural networks, it is surprising that there are not more interactions between these two fields.
+Another domain with a rich tradition in integrating learning and reasoning is that of statistical relational learning and artificial intelligence (StarAI) \cite{Getoor07:book,DeRaedtKerstingEtAl16}.
+StarAI focuses on integrating logical and probabilistic reasoning.

+Historically, these two endeavours have adopted different learning paradigms, probabilistic versus neural, for integrating logic into machine learning.
+This in turn has resulted in two different subcommunities.
+StarAI has focused on probabilistic logics, their semantics and making inference more tractable, while learning is usually based on parameter learning techniques from probabilistic graphical models.
+On the other hand, \nesy{} extends neural networks with symbolic knowledge, focusing on scalable approximate models, paying less attention to semantical issues.
+In particular, \nesy{} techniques can often be characterized by a clear parameterization in terms of neural networks, i.e. layered structures of latent representations, and by resorting to the gradient-based backpropagation paradigm for learning.
+Despite a different focus and approach, the two domains want to achieve the same goal, that is, to integrate learning and reasoning.
+It is therefore surprising that there has been relatively little interaction between the two domains, but see \cite{Dagstuhl14381, Dagstuhl17192}.

+This discrepancy is the key motivation behind this survey: it aims at pointing out the similarities between these two endeavours and, in this way, it wants to stimulate cross-fertilization.
+We start from the literature on StarAI, following the key concepts, definitions and techniques outlined in several textbooks and tutorials such as \cite{russell2015unifying,DeRaedtKerstingEtAl16}, because it turns out that the same issues and techniques that arise in StarAI apply to \nesy{} as well.